bradleyeckert/chad/README.md

-If your code is so great, why shouldn't everyone on the planet be able to run it without it being hosted by some military industrial complex derived CPU accompanied by a ridicuously complex C toolchain?
+If your code is so great, why shouldn't everyone on the planet be able to run it without it being hosted by some military industrial complex derived CPU accompanied by a ridiculously complex C tool-chain?
 Building the silicon is a formality, the CPU can be simulated.
 Which is fine.
 Did you build your code so sucky the time would matter?